62 min / 2011

 The only other caution concerns a scene in the section on mussel glue.
 Here we see a brief enactment of a man having a heart attack at a restaurant.
 He then presumably receives care using glue, rather than stitches.
 It’s not all that shocking, but more so than anything else in the film, and might alarm some small children.

-You can watch the trailer below, and view it for free here.
+You can watch it below for free (with some commercial interruptions).